oracle-livelabs/adb/shared/adb-apllication-migration/run-postgre-sql-statements-in-adbs/run-postgre-sql-statements-in-adbs.md

 ## Task 3: Disable Real-Time SQL Translation in Your Session

-1. Run `DBMS_CLOUD_MIGRATION.DISABLE_TRANSLATION` to disable real-time translation.
+1. Run `DBMS_CLOUD_MIGRATION.DISABLE_TRANSLATION` to disable real-time translation for your session.
 Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

      ```
     <copy>